fortrabbit/help/docs/github.md

 ## Simple integration

 This example shows you how to combine the two services in an easy detached way.
 The idea is, that the code development master is hosted on GitHub while each developer has it's [own local dev env](/local-development). fortrabbit is the live production.
-Once changes, or a new version is ready, it get's deployed to fortrabbit.
+Once changes, or a new version is ready, it gets deployed to fortrabbit.
 All developers have access to GitHub, while for example only the lead developer also has access to fortrabbit.
-There hir needs to be able to push the code base either to fortrabbit or to GitHub.
+They need to be able to push the code base either to fortrabbit or to GitHub.

 Add your external Git-provider as one remote and fortrabbit as another remote.
 Then you can push to your external provider while in development and collaborating; push to fortrabbit to see the code in action.
 Here is how you add your App's Git remote on fortrabbit to your already existing local working copy of a GitHub / Bitbucket / GitLab repo and then work with it: